v-jacx/u1_hw_markdown/README.md

 ![Markdown](https://justyy.com/wp-content/uploads/2016/01/markdown-syntax-language.png)

 ## Lesson Overview
-In this lesson, we'll practice using one of the *easiest* and *simplest* languages that you will use regularly in web development: Markdown.
+In this deliverable, we'll practice using one of the *easiest* and *simplest* languages that you will use regularly in web development: Markdown.
 Markdown is a text-to-HTML conversion tool that makes plain text easy to write and easy to read.

 ## Objectives
   - Review and practice common markdown syntax